Dean151/Aln-Symfony/README.md

 ### How?

 When the original (not-secured) API was still alive, I was able to use it to reverse engineer the whole set of communications between my pet feeding machine, and their server.
-Then, I could spoof their connexion to my server, and make my machine communicate with only my server
+Then, I could spoof their connection to my server, and make my machine communicate with only my server

 ## Install, test and run